Calypto/xperf-dpcisr-script/README.md

 # xperf-dpcisr-script
 This batch script is made for the Windows 7 version of xperf.
 It runs xperf for 5 seconds and records base+interrupt+dpc, then generates a report.
+Run as administrator.

 Inspired by mbk1969's post here: https://forums.guru3d.com/threads/simple-way-to-trace-dpcs-and-isrs.423884/